itsMapleLeaf/aspects3/rulebook.md

 ## Theme & Setting

 - **_a n i m e_**
-- world of varied humans with features of common animals, fantasy, and myth (kemonomimis, cat girls, fox boys, demons, dragons, elves, and everything in between)
+- world of varied humans with features of common animals, fantasy, and myth (kemonomimi, cat girls, fox boys, demons, dragons, elves, and everything in between)
 - at birth, you're born with an attunement to one or more elements of nature, or **aspects**, which you can bend to your will through **aspect art** (think Avatar: The Last Airbender)
 - tech level: pre-industrial revolution - aspect art replaces much of what modern tech would accomplish
 - lore: crystals